Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### API Key

 Copy your amplitude project API Key in the API Key field.
-For EU residency, please make sure your project API Key is under analytics.eu.amplitude.com.
+For EU residency, your project API Key is under analytics.eu.amplitude.com.
 Each project has different API Key, please make sure you are copy the API Key from the right project.
+Go to **Settings -> Projects -> click the right project name from the list** to find your project API Key.

 #### Instance Name